riodwanto/superduper-filament-starter-kit/README.md

 ## Plugins

-These are [Filament Plugins](https://filamentphp.com/plugins) that used for this project.
+These are [Filament Plugins](https://filamentphp.com/plugins) use for this project.

 | **Plugin**                                                                                          | **Author**                                          |
 | :-------------------------------------------------------------------------------------------------- | :-------------------------------------------------- |